 APA Style originated in 1929.
 Its rules and guidelines--designed for clarity of identifying information and ease of access to information--are cataloged in Publication Manual of the American Psychological Association, a frequently updated guidebook used by students, professionals and editors alike.

-There are two types of referencing used in The Chicago Style Guide: 1).
-Notes and Bibliography and 2).
-Author-Date.
+Preferred by the Humanities, there are two types of references used in The Chicago Style Guide: Notes and Bibliography AND Author-Date.

 For more on the Chicago Style: https://www.chicagomanualofstyle.org/tools_citationguide.html